European Federation for Welding, Joining and Cutting: History

 In 1992, welding course providers of several EU countries wanted to harmonise their education, training, qualification and certification procedures.
 Thus, they set up the European Federation for Welding, Joining and Cutting (EWF).
 The objective was that the same qualifications could be awarded in any country by using a single syllabus for each level of the training course and a harmonized system for examinations.
 EWF developed a comprehensive and harmonized system for training, qualification and certification of welding personnel and managed its application ever since.
 It took a leading role in the innovation of learning methodologies.
 It is also responsible for the certification system of companies that use welding, focusing on quality, environment, health, and safety.

 The challenges addressed by EWF are two-fold: Respond to the industry's professional profile requirements and provide courses that leverage current technological trends and their impact on evolving lifestyles and information acquisition patterns.

 Currently (2018), EWF has members from 28 European countries and two observer members from outside Europe, represented by their national welding societies: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iran, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine and the United Kingdom, as well as Kazakhstan and the Russian Federation.

 EWF/IIW network

-The federation licensed its qualification system to IIW (International Institute of Welding) in 2000, and since then, a combined EWF/IIW System has been offered in 46 countries worldwide, totaling 44 ANBs (Authorized National Bodies) and 683 ATBs (Authorized Training Bodies).
+The federation licensed its qualification system to the International Institute of Welding (IIW) in 2000.
+Since then, a combined EWF/IIW qualification and certification system has been implemented worldwide.
+Under this harmonised system, all IIW Authorised Nominated Bodies (ANBs) also operate as EWF ANBs within their respective scopes of authorisation.
+As of today, the system is delivered through 27 EWF ANBs and 40 IIW ANBs, supported by more than 500 Approved Training Bodies (ATBs), and is offered in 46 countries worldwide.